Kampherime/spirit/README.md

 ### Description:
-This is a simple text editor made by Katherine and Jayden in a yet-to-be-determined language.
+This is a simple text editor made by Katherine and Jayden in C!
 It won't have many features, but serves as an opportunity to learn about memory management, terminal I/O, among other things.

+### TBI features:
+- Basic file I/O
+- Word search
+- Syntax highlighting
+- Maybe more? :)